Project summary

 Project Background

-The primary target group of the project are people in the most remote parts of Ladakh, who reside mostly in the Zanskar region and are at the forefront of interactions with snow leopards.
+The primary target group of the project will be people in the most remote parts of Ladakh, who reside mostly in the Zanskar region and are at the forefront of interactions with snow leopards.
 The project interventions are designed to reach vulnerable groups such as women, youth, individuals from lower castes, low-income groups and those with disabilities.
-Students from degree colleges will also be targeted to help explain the ecological changes taking place due to climate change and its impacts on the snow leopard.
+Students from degree colleges will also be targeted to encourage the understanding the ecological changes taking place due to climate change and the impacts it has on the snow leopard.

-This project will also generate an additional source of income through conservation-focused nature guiding and handicraft development activities.
-It builds on well-established ecotourism and conservation-focused handicraft development programs targeting marginalised youth and women who are mainly from agro-pastoral families.
+These interventions build on well-established ecotourism and wildlife conservation-focused handicraft development programs targeting marginalised youth and women who are mainly from agro-pastoral families.
+They include:

 - starting dialogues with key government stakeholders on the importance of addressing human-snow leopard conflict